 Excursion Christchurch/Banks Island/Akaroa

-Lot of free time to walk, kayaking and swim
+Lots of free time to walk, kayak and swim

 Free day in Nelson